MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 Here's how to preview your app running in Office and Outlook, web and Windows desktop clients.

 > [!NOTE]
 > Uninstalling your app from Teams will also remove it from the **More Apps** catalogs in Outlook and Office.
-If you're using the Teams Toolkit sample app provided above
+If you're using the Teams Toolkit sample app provided above.

 ### Outlook on Windows